A formula for the Theta invariant from Heegaard diagrams: Introduction

 \subsection{Conventions and notations}

 Unless otherwise mentioned, all manifolds are oriented.
 Boundaries are oriented by the outward normal first convention.
 Products are oriented by the order of the factors.
-More generally, unless otherwise mentioned, the order of appearance of coordinates or parameters orients chains or manifolds.
+More generally, unless otherwise mentioned, the order of appearance of coordinates or parameters orients manifolds or chains, which are linear combinations of manifolds.
 The fiber of the normal bundle $\normbun(\manV)$ to an oriented submanifold $\manV$ is oriented so that the normal bundle followed by the tangent bundle to the submanifold induce the orientation of the ambient manifold, fiberwise.
-The transverse intersection of two submanifolds $\manV$ and $\manW$ is oriented so that the normal bundle of $\manV\cap \manW$ is $(\normbun(\manV) \oplus \normbun(\manW))$, fiberwise.
+The transverse intersection of two submanifolds $\manV$ and $\manW$ is oriented so that the normal bundle to $\manV\cap \manW$ is $(\normbun(\manV) \oplus \normbun(\manW))$, fiberwise.
 When the dimensions of two such submanifolds add up to the dimension of the ambient manifold $\manU$, each intersection point $x$ is equipped with a sign $\pm 1$ that is $1$ if and only if $(\normbun_x(\manV) \oplus \normbun_x(\manW))$ (or equivalently $(T_x(\manV) \oplus T_x(\manW))$) induces the orientation of $\manU$.
 When $\manV$ is compact, the sum of the signs of the intersection points is the \emph{algebraic intersection number} $\langle \manV,\manW \rangle_{\manU}$.
 For a manifold $\manV$, $(-\manV)$ denotes the manifold $\manV$ equipped with the opposite orientation.